Pruning at Initialization -- A Sketching Perspective: Related Work

-The lottery ticket hypothesis (LTH) \cite{DBLP:conf/iclr/FrankleC19} has led to an increased interest in sparse neural networks.
+LTH \cite{DBLP:conf/iclr/FrankleC19} increased the interest in sparse neural networks.
 The original study suggested an exhaustive and supervised algorithm for finding the winning ticket.
-There are works which reduce the dependency on data when searching for the winning ticket.
-It was demonstrated that looking for tickets at early stages of training, prior to convergence, leads to improved performance and saves computational overhead \cite{you2019drawing,hubens2021one,frankle2020linear}.
+Other works reduce data dependency when searching for the winning ticket. when searching for the winning ticket.
+It was demonstrated that looking for tickets at early stages of training, prior to convergence, leads to improved performance and saves computational overhead \cite{you2019drawing,hubens2021one,shen2022prune}.
 It was further shown that training the LT with partial datasets leads to decent winning tickets \cite{zhang2021efficient}.
 Early pruning has been theoretically proven to be beneficial \cite{wolfe2021provably}.
-Together with other pruning methods at initialization, it was shown that the winning tickets do not rely heavily on training data \cite{su2020sanity}.
+Together with other pruning methods at initialization, it was shown that the winning tickets do not rely heavily on the training data \cite{su2020sanity}.
+Even so, Frankle et al. \cite{frankle2020linear} have shown that unsupervised pruning mainly finds the support of the weights and may be inferior to the supervised case.
+Our study complements these works by drawing a relationship to sketching that provides bounds for data-free pruning.
+It also provides an adaptation of supervised methods to reduce the requirement of input data and improve their pruning strategy.

-Other works demonstrated the generality of the winning ticket and showed that a single pruned network can be transferred across datasets and achieve good performance after fine-tuning \cite{evci2020rigging, Morcos19OneTicket,Chen_2021_CVPR} and even that LT can be used for non-natural datasets \cite{sabatelli2020transferability}.
-The existence of universal winning tickets that fit multiple functions was shown theoretically in \cite{burkholz2021existence}.
+Other works demonstrated the generality of the winning ticket and showed that a single pruned network can be transferred across datasets and achieve good performance after fine-tuning \cite{evci2020rigging, Morcos19OneTicket,Chen_2021_CVPR,you2022supertickets} and even that LT can be used for non-natural datasets \cite{sabatelli2020transferability}.
+Universal winning tickets that fit multiple functions were shown theoretically in \cite{burkholz2021existence}.
 LTH was strengthened and it was suggested that a sparse subnetwork within the neural network initialization has high accuracy without training \cite{ramanujan2020s}.

-The strong LTH was later theoretically studied \cite{malach2020proving,pensia2020optimal,orseau2020logarithmic,fischer2021towards,fischer2022plant}.
+The strong LTH was later theoretically studied \cite{malach2020proving,pensia2020optimal,orseau2020logarithmic,fischer2021towards,fischer2022plant,da2021proving}.
 Note that strong LTH requires a larger network before pruning.
 This was relaxed by initializing the weights iteratively \cite{chijiwa2021pruning}.
 These works only bound the approximation error at initialization and assume labeled data.